EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Searching for EMPGs

 \subsubsection{Developing Machine Learning Classifier}

-We target EMPGs at $z<0.3$ with a large rest-frame equivalent width of \Ha, EW$_0$(H$\alpha$) of $\gtrsim 800$ \AA\ with the motivation for finding local counterparts of high-$z$ low-mass galaxies whose sSFRs are as large as $\gtrsim 10\ \mathrm{Gyr}^{-1}$ \citep[e.g.,][]{Ono2010,Harikane2018,Stark2017}.
-Such large EW$_0$(H$\alpha$) galaxies experience a very early phase of galaxy evolution \citep[e.g.,][]{Inoue2011}.
+In this study, we focus on identifying EMPGs at redshifts $z<0.3$ with a large rest-frame equivalent width of \Ha, denoted as EW$_0$(H$\alpha$), of $\gtrsim 800$ \AA.
+Our motivation for this selection criterion is to identify local counterparts of high-$z$ low-mass galaxies with high sSFRs of $\gtrsim 10\ \mathrm{Gyr}^{-1}$ \citep[e.g.,][]{Ono2010,Harikane2018,Stark2017}.
+Galaxies with such large EW$_0$(H$\alpha$) are thought to have undergone a very early phase of galaxy evolution \citep[e.g.,][]{Inoue2011}.

-We construct a machine-learning classifier with a supervised machine learning algorithm that selects low-mass EMPGs from objects in a photometric catalog, aiming at efficiently isolating EMPGs from other types of objects with a reasonably small number of contaminants.
-We use LightGBM \citep{Ke2017}, a gradient boosting framework that uses a decision-tree based learning algorithm.
-The inputs for our machine-learning classifier are four colors of the SDSS $ugriz$ bands ($u-g, g-r, r-i$, and $i-z$) for each object.
-The output is one of the four object types: EMPG, non-EMPG galaxy, star, or QSO.
+To identify these EMPGs efficiently from objects in a photometric catalog, we construct a machine-learning classifier using a supervised machine learning algorithm.
+We utilize LightGBM \citep{Ke2017}, a gradient boosting framework that employs a decision-tree based learning algorithm.
+The inputs for the classifier are four colors of SDSS $ugriz$ bands ($u-g, g-r, r-i$, and $i-z$) for each object, while the output is one of the four object types: EMPG, non-EMPG galaxy, star, or QSO.
+Our goal is to isolate EMPGs from other object types with minimal contamination.
+We chose to use colors as inputs to capture information about the spectral energy distribution of each object and avoid biases that may arise from other observable properties like size, morphology, or brightness.